Key to understanding the legal framework for mitigating climate change is embracing the need for collective action.

 The Paris Agreement represents a new model for international cooperation, based on fragmented action that reflects national circumstances.
 Leadership is expected to be taken by Parties with the greatest responsibility and highest capacity.

 A “global stocktake”, to take place in 2023 and every five years thereafter, will assess collective progress toward meeting the purpose of the Agreement in a comprehensive and facilitative manner.
 Its outcomes will inform Parties in updating and enhancing their actions and support and enhancing international cooperation.

 Collective action and citizenship

-The Non-State Actor Zone for Climate Action (NAZCA) [embed link: climateaction.unfccc.int] registers commitments to climate change action taken by companies, cities, subnational regions, and investors to address climate change.
-It currently includes 9,378 cities, 126 regions, 2,483 companies, 363 investors, 118 civil society organisations and 84 Cooperative initiavies (data from 10 July 2019).
+The Non-State Actor Zone for Climate Action (NAZCA) registers commitments to climate change action taken by companies, cities, subnational regions, and investors to address climate change.
+As of 10 July 2019 it includes 9,378 cities, 126 regions, 2,483 companies, 363 investors, 118 civil society organisations and 84 Cooperative initiavies.

 Additional resources on this issue include:

 The University of Newcastle acknowledges the traditional custodians of the lands within our footprint areas: Awabakal, Darkinjung, Biripai, Worimi, Wonnarua, and Eora Nations.
 We also pay respect to the wisdom of our Elders past and present.